mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

     caption: [ Comparison of all results for unprotected voter combinatorial circuits ] ) <fig:allunprotectedcomb>

 In this case, rather than being an inverse logarithmic curve, all tests have a very sharp fall-off in the percentage of mitigated faults, even between one and two faults.
 Note that, even in the case of one fault, only between 50% and 60% of faults were mitigated, and this declines sharply to between roughly 5% and 15% at two faults.
-Although this is an unfortunate result, recall from @tab:voterarea that the voter takes up the vast majority of the circuit area in these tests, meaning it's much more likely to be the target of faults, so this result does make sense on this test suite.
+Although this is an unfortunate result, as will be covered in @sec:analysis, the voter takes up the vast majority of the circuit area in these tests, meaning it's much more likely to be the target of faults, so this result does make sense on this test suite.
 Nonetheless, there's clear room for methodological improvement here.

 Also interesting to note is that, unlike in @fig:allprotectedcomb with the protected voters, these results are all largely the same across all circuits.
 We do not see see any differences between 32-bit and 1-bit circuits